We strive to increase NASA’s funding to 1% by encouraging popular support for NASA through education and outreach.

 The Breakdown: What, Why, How?

 We’re calling on the Obama administration and the US Congress to increase NASA’s funding from its current level of 0.48% to at least 1% of the US annual budget.
-NASA contributes massive amounts of technological, economical and inspirational capitol to our nation, and we want to their budget to reflect their importance to our society!
+NASA contributes massive amounts of economic, technological, and inspirational capital to our nation, and we want their budget to reflect their importance to our society!

 So, how exactly is NASA funded?

 – AKA the hardest part to achieving our goals

 NASA, like every other federal administration, is funded on a yearly (October 1 to September 30) basis by Congress.
 The process, which is complex, imperfect, and more often than not unpredictable, starts with the President releasing his budget request for the following fiscal year in usually the first week of February.
 This is an important starting point since it effectively tells Congress what the President believes should be the overall fiscal policy of the U.S. in the next budget year, the priorities for individual federal programs, and the spending and tax policies (usually with regards to non-discretionary spending) that will be in place.